-All this activity made me notice I needed to head to the garden and have a little party.
+All this activity that circled my brain made me realize I needed to head to the garden and have a little party.
 I guess in a way I’m celebrating a chapter coming to close as a new one awaits to begin.

 Let’s head over to the garden and see what kind of New Year party took place.